shreya928/Electricity-Consumption-Analysis/README.md

 | Scene 2 | State Consumption Analysis | Compares the top and bottom electricity consuming states. |
 | Scene 3 | Trend & Lockdown Analysis | Displays how electricity consumption changed during lockdown. |
 | Scene 4 | Time-Based Consumption Analysis | Shows monthly, quarterly and yearly electricity consumption trends. |
+'''

+## Dataset Summary

+The dataset used in this project contains electricity consumption records used for analysis and visualization.

+**Dataset Details**

+Rows: ~730
+Columns: 4

+Columns include:

+- `customer_id` – Unique identifier for each customer
+- `city` – Customer’s city
+- `consumption` – Electricity consumption in units
+- `date` – Date of electricity consumption record

+Missing Values: No major missing values detected.

+This dataset was used for SQL analysis and Tableau dashboard visualizations.
+'''